bitcoin-sv-specs/brfc-merchantapi/README.md

 | `conflictedWith`        | list of double spend transactions |

-If a double spend notification or Merkle proof is requested in Submit transaction, the Merkle proof or double spend notification will be sent to the specified callbackURL.
+If a double spend notification or Merkle proof is requested in Submit transaction, the Merkle proof or double spend notification will be sent to the specified callbackUrl.
 Where recipients are using [SPV Channels](https://github.com/bitcoin-sv-specs/brfc-spvchannels), this would require the recipient to have a channel set up and ready to receive messages.
 See [Callback Notifications](#callback-notifications) for details.

 #### Callback Reason